Pernem taluka: Demographics

+Languages

+Konkani and Marathi are among the most spoken languages in Pernem Taluka.
+Since the Taluka borders Maharashtra, it has a significant Marathi-speaking population.

+At the time of 2011 Census of India, 54.45% of the population of Pernem Taluka spoke Konkani, 40.69% Marathi, 1.44% Kannada and 1.07% Hindi as their first language.

+Religion

+Hinduism is followed by the majority of population of Pernem Taluka.
+Christians form significant minority.
+At the time of the 2011 Census of India 88.89% of the population of the Taluka followed Hinduism, 10.21% Christianity, 0.71% Islam and 0.19% of the population followed other religions or did not state religion.

 Transport

 Pernem sub-district is well connected through road and Konkan Railway.
 Pernem railway station is the first railway station in Goa while coming from Mumbai.
-Mandovi Express, Konkan Kanya Express, Goa Sampark Kranti Express and Margao–Sawantwadi Road passenger (Train No.50107/50108 halts here.
+Mandovi Express, Konkan Kanya Express, Goa Sampark Kranti Express and Margao–Sawantwadi Road passenger (Train No.50107/50108 halts here).
 NH-17 passes through this area which connects it to Mumbai and Mangalore.

 Culture and religion

 Igreja de São José

 A Chapel in Pernem was built in 1852 by the Portuguese after their successful Novo Conquistas campaign.
 It was elevated into a Parish on January 2, 1855.
 St. Joseph Church, Pernem was rebuilt in 1864.
 The Parish was renovated in 2002.
 The Parish has 5 substations constituted of 11 Small Christian Communities.
 Currently, Fr.
 Camilo Simoes is appointed as the Parish Priest.

 Others

 Pedne hosts a very popular annual fair on Kojagiri poornima at Shri Bhagavati Temple premises.

 Pernem has contributed immensely to the cultural and literary scene of Goa.